ipod825/keraflow/README.md

 self.embed(Dense(output_dim))(input_tensor)
 ~~~

 Everything is done!!
 The parameters of `Dense` is automatically added as parameters of your layer and is updated during training.
+For more information, see [Layer Embedding](https://ipod825.github.io/keraflow/doc/html/md_Developer-Guide.html#layer_embedding)